Exploring helical phases of matter in bosonic ladders: Renormalization Group analysis

 The charge sector, instead, is not affected by $\mathcal{O}_h$ and, considering the system outside the resonance or away from the $g$-phase, $K_c$ does not considerably change during the RG flow.
 Hence, differently from the spin sector, Eq. \eqref{eq:initial_conditions} provides a reasonable estimate for the physical value of $K_c$ and, indeed, it qualitatively agrees with the $K_c$ parameter extracted from the numerical tensor network simulation (see Fig. \ref{fig:LL_parameters} and the next section).
 Nonetheless, we expect major deviations for very strong interactions: in the limit $\Omega \to 0$ the model can be mapped into a spinless fermionic Hubbard model \cite{Cornfeld2015} and $K_c \to 1/2$ for $V_\perp \to \infty$.
 The lower limit of $K_c$ for large $V_\perp$, however, depends on $\Omega$ and it is not captured by our simple approximation, as showed by the comparison with the numerical results in Fig. \ref{fig:LL_parameters} (d).

 When we consider a system with fixed $\Omega$, thus a fixed bare value of $g$, the phase diagram depends on the remaining three initial values of the RG flow.
 However, based on Eqs. \eqref{barehg} and \eqref{eq:initial_conditions} for the model of hard-core bosons, the bare parameters $K_c$, $K_s$, and $h$ are determined from the value of $V_\perp$ only.
-This implies that when we vary $V_\perp$, the system defines a trajectory in this three-parameter phase diagram (see Fig. \ref{fig:RG_flow} (a)).
+This implies that when we vary $V_\perp$, the system defines a trajectory in this three-parameter phase diagram.
 With respect to Fig. \ref{fig:RG_flow} (b), we observe that for larger values of $V_\perp$ the $g$-phase is shifted towards larger values of $K_s$.
-The colored dots in Fig. \ref{fig:RG_flow} (b) depict the projection of the spiral trajectory in Fig. \ref{fig:RG_flow} (a), determined by the MPS simulations in the next sections, over the $K_c,K_s$ plane at $V_\perp=t$.

-Based on this trajectory, we predict that the system at $V_\perp =0$ lies in proximity of the edges between the Luttinger and the two gapped phases, it evolves close to the boundary between the $h$ and $g$ phases for intermediate values of $V_\perp$ and, finally, it develops a larger gap entering deep in the $h$-phase.

-We emphasize, however, that this second-order RG analysis based on Eqs. (\ref{barehg},\ref{eq:RG_flow}) and~\eqref{eq:initial_conditions} provides accurate results only for $h < t$, thus for sufficiently small $V_\perp k_0^2$.
-Therefore, in the next sections we complement the previous RG predictions with the MPS results spanning over a broad range of $V_\perp$.
+The results from Eqs. (\ref{barehg},\ref{eq:RG_flow}) and~\eqref{eq:initial_conditions} predict an evolution of the system from the gapless Luttinger phase towards the gapped phases with increasing $V_\perp$.
+We emphasize, however, that this perturbative RG analysis provides accurate results only for $h < t$, thus for sufficiently small $V_\perp k_0^2$.
+It is thus unclear whether the physical trajectory for non-perturbative interactions evolves inside the $g$, or inside the $h$-dominated phase.
+Therefore, in the next sections we complement the previous RG predictions with the MPS results bridging the gap into the non-perturbative regime.